AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md

   >```
   >{project}.{porfolio}.{owner}
   >```
   >This would determine the following: From the object of the custom form (a task), you can access the next object related to the task (a project).
 From there, you can access the next related object to the project (a portfolio), then the next related object to the portfolio (the owner).

+### Name syntax for referencing a custom field
-* When you reference another custom field in a calculated custom field, you need to enter the name of the field appears as it displays in the Workfront user interface.
+When you reference another custom field in a calculated custom field, you need to enter the name of the field appears as it displays in the Workfront user interface.

   >[!INFO]
   >